The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: Ranking Functions and Learning Dynamics

+\begin{example}[Running example] To illustrate our model, we consider a simple example involving two publishers competing for exposure in response to a specific information need.
+In this toy example, the embedding space is two-dimensional ($k = 2$), and the distance metric is the squared Euclidean distance, defined as $d(x, y) = \frac{1}{2} \|x - y\|_2^2$.

+The publishers compete over a population of users whose information need can be described as \emph{adventurous eco-tourism}.
+Let $x^*=(0.358,0.908)$ be the embedding representation of the information need.
+While many small independent publishers may produce content relevant to this topic, we assume that, within this niche domain, there are only two prominent publishers, receiving the vast majority of exposure, with all other publishers receiving negligible attention in comparison.
+We therefore only consider the two prominent publishers in this running example.

+We assume that both publishers share a cost parameter of $\lambda = 1$.
+Publisher 1 specializes in \emph{Arctic wildlife} and her initial document embedding vector is given by $x_1^0 = (0.950,0.035)$, while Publisher 2 focuses on \emph{tropical hiking trails}, having $x_2^0 = (0.933,0.773)$ as her initial document representation. \end{example}

+We will refer to this running example throughout Section~\ref{sec: ranking functions} to illustrate the behaviors induced by different ranking functions, highlighting properties such as the existence and characterization of PNE, as well as the convergence (or lack thereof) of learning dynamics.

-\section{Ranking functions and learning dynamics}
+\section{Ranking Functions and Learning Dynamics}

-In this section, we aim to provide a game-theoretic analysis of learning dynamics in our model, and discuss different ranking schemes.
-We consider the convergence of better response dynamics as a desirable property of ranking functions, indicating stability and predictability.
-We begin by showing that the well-known Probability Ranking Principle (PRP) induces an unstable game in which publishers' learning dynamics may fail to converge to a pure Nash equilibrium.
-Then, we propose a novel alternative principle for ad hoc retrieval, and two concrete ranking functions that follow the suggested approach.
+This section presents a theoretical analysis of the learning dynamics in our model and studies stability under three ranking functions: the PRP ranking function, the softmax ranking function, and the linear ranking function.

-\subsection{The PRP ranking function}
+\subsection{The PRP Ranking Function}

-The Probability Ranking Principle (PRP) \cite{robertson1977probability} is a key principle in information retrieval, which forms the theoretical foundations for probabilistic information retrieval.
-The principle says that for optimal retrieval, documents should be ranked in order of the probability of relevance to the information need expressed by the query.
-In our model, the analogous principle means that the document which is closest to the information need should always be ranked first by the ranking function.
-We begin with formally defining the PRP ranking function in our model:
+The Probability Ranking Principle (PRP; \cite{robertson1977probability}) is a key principle in information retrieval, which forms the theoretical foundations for probabilistic information retrieval.
+The principle says that documents should be ranked in decreasing order of the probability of relevance to the information need expressed by the query.
+In our model, the analogous principle means that the closest document to the information need should always be ranked first by the ranking function.
+We begin by formally defining the PRP ranking function in our model:

-\begin{definition} The PRP ranking function, denoted by $r^*$, is the ranking function defined as follows:
+\begin{definition} The \textbf{PRP ranking function}, denoted by $r^*$, is the ranking function defined as follows:

-where $\mu(x) = \argmin_{i \in N} d^*(x_i)$ is the set of all publishers providing the closest content to the information need $x^*$. \end{definition}
+where $\mu(x) \coloneqq \argmin_{i \in N} d^*(x_i)$ is the set of all publishers providing the closest content to the information need $x^*$. \end{definition}

-It is straightforward to show that $r^*$ satisfies DIEC.
-However, an important observation regarding the PRP is that the discontinuity of the PRP ranking function induces an unstable ecosystem, in which there might not exist a pure Nash equilibrium: